ColeMahlowitz/ADAU1761-Self-Boot-With-Arduino/README.md

 # ADAU1761-with-Arduino-Bootloader
-This project demonstrates how to use an Arduino (ATmega328) to function as an external bootloader for the ADAU1761 which has no internal EEPROM like the ADAU1452
+This project demonstrates how to use an Arduino (ATmega328) to function as an external bootloader for the ADAU1761 which has no internal EEPROM like the ADAU1452 or self-boot function.